kalpitthakkar/pb-gcn/README.md

 - [x] Code for the final model used in the paper.
 - [x] Model checkpoints for model trained on NTURGB+D Cross Subject and Cross View data splits.
 - [x] Training and testing config as well as data preparation scripts for NTURGB+D dataset.
-- [ ] Training and testing config as well as data preparation scripts for HDM05 dataset.
+- [x] Training config as well as data preparation scripts for HDM05 dataset.

+TODOs:

+- [ ] Code for visualizing results.
+- [ ] Document how to extend the code for other projects.

 ## Getting Started